GlenKPeterson/Paguro/README.md

 // Returns: "UnmodifiableRandomAccessList(4,5,6)"
 ```
 These transformations do not change the underlying data.
 They build a new collection by chaining together all the
-operations you specify, then lazily applying them in a single pass through the unerlying data.
+operations you specify, then lazily applying them in a single pass.
 The laziness is
 implemented as an incremental pull, so that if your last operation is take(1), then the absolute minimum number of
 items will be evaluated through all the functions you specified.
 In the example above, items 7, 8, and 9 are never
 processed.

-#Learn

-There is now a problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

 #Motivations